 Children’s physical development & movement is a very important part of their development.
-With the new EYFS it has been identified as a prime area of learning.
+It has been identified as a primae area of learning in the Early Years Foundation Stage (EYFS).

 'Physical development involves providing opportunities for young children to be active and interactive; and to develop their co-ordination, control, and movement.
 Children must also be helped to understand the importance of physical activity, and to make healthy choices in relation to food' (EYFS, 2012)